Vision + Initiatives

 - Flexibility to meet changing training needs for regional partnership programs

 - General classrooms

-The $28-million project, which will be completed spring term of 2018, is funded through a voter-approved bond as well as an $8-million match from the state of Oregon.
-The 44,242-square-foot building will increase teaching, training and partner space, as well as have the flexibility to meet the changing training needs of regional partnership programs.
+The $28-million project, which was completed spring term of 2018, is funded through a voter-approved bond as well as an $8-million match from the state of Oregon.
+The 44,242-square-foot building increases teaching, training and partner space, as well as creating flexibility to meet the changing training needs of regional partnership programs.

 The Renewable Energy Technology Lab opens to an exterior covered workspace, the Flex Lab contains a range of robotics and trainers, and the high bay shop spaces are connected to classrooms and an informal learning area.

 - Designing a building that teaches

 - ETO Path to Net Zero

 The ITC is registered for the Energy Trust of Oregon (ETO) Path to Net Zero Program.